With alerts you can easily tell whether an entity (the target for the notification) has one or more conditions

-To learn more about how conditions and policies work together, see Introduction to important concepts.
+To learn more about how conditions and policies work together, see alerting concepts and terms.

 The health status indicator doesn't apply for:

 Entities in New Relic are automatically color-coded with their health status.
-For example, to view the health of your APM apps, go to one.newrelic.com, then click APM.
-The Applications index lists all APM product entities and their current health status.
+For example, to view the health of your apps, go to one.newrelic.com, then click APM.
+The Applications index lists all product entities and their current health status.

 The entity is operational.
 We are collecting data that you can view in the appropriate UI.
 No alert incidents are currently reported for it.

 The entity is degraded.
 A warning threshold has been violated.

 A critical threshold has been breached:

 The entity's status is unknown.
 We're not receiving alerts data for the entity.
 This could mean alerts are muted, not set up, or the reporting system is down, or the entity's alert conditions are not consistently reporting a signal for the entity.